Find Business Schools

 Types of Labor Relations Specialist

-There were about 81,100 jobs for Labor Relations Specialist in 2016 (in the United States).
+In the United States, there were 81,100 jobs for Labor Relations Specialist in 2016.
 There is little to no growth in job opportunities for Labor Relations Specialist.
-Due to new job openings and attrition, there will be an average of 6,800 job openings in this field each year.
+There will be an estimated 6,800 positions for Labor Relations Specialist per year.

 undefined